Baker v. Carr: Dissent by Justices Frankfurter and Harlan

-Legacy
+Aftermath

 Having declared redistricting issues justiciable in Baker, the court laid out a new test for evaluating such claims.
 The Court formulated the "one person, one vote" standard under American jurisprudence for legislative redistricting, holding that every person had to be weighted equally in legislative apportionment.
 This affected numerous state legislatures that had not redistricted congressional districts for decades, despite major population shifts.
 It also ultimately affected the composition of state legislative districts, which in Alabama and many other states had overrepresented rural districts and underrepresented urban districts with much greater populations.

 This principle was formally enunciated in Reynolds v.
 Sims (1964).
 The Court decided that in states with bicameral legislatures, like Alabama, the state in this case, both houses had to be apportioned on this standard.
 This voided the Alabama Constitution's provision for two state senators from each county and similar provisions elsewhere.
 Similarly, the Tennessee Constitution prevented counties from being split and portions of a county from being attached to other counties or parts of counties in creating a legislative district.
 This was overridden on the principle of basing districts on population.
 Today counties are frequently split among districts in forming Tennessee State Senate districts.
 "One person, one vote" was first applied as a standard for Congressional districts in Wesberry v.
 Sanders.
 State legislatures were supposed to redistrict according to population changes, but many had not for decades.

 Baker v.
 Carr and subsequent cases fundamentally changed the nature of political representation in the United States, requiring not just Tennessee but nearly every state to redistrict during the 1960s, often several times.
 This reapportionment increased urban areas' political power and reduced that of more rural areas.
 After he left the Court, Chief Justice Earl Warren called the Baker v.
 Carr line of cases the most important in his tenure as Chief.